4.5. Raytracer¶

 Absorbing Rays

-optrace ensures that rays not intersecting both lens surfaces get absorbed.
+optrace ensures that rays not intersecting both lens surfaces are absorbed.

 Parameter no_pol

 The raytracer provides the functionality to trace polarization directions.
-Thus, not only the polarization vector for the ray and ray segment can be calculated, but also the exact transmission at each surface transition.
-Unfortunately, the calculation is comparatively computationally intensive.
+Doing so, not only the polarization vector for the ray and ray segment is calculated, but also the exact transmission at each surface transition.
+Unfortunately, these calculations are comparatively computationally intensive.

 is assumed everywhere.
 Typically this speeds up the tracing by 10-30%.

-Whether you can neglect the influence of polarization depends on the exact setup of the geometry.
+Whether the influence of polarization can be neglected depends on the exact optical setup and application.

 4.5.2.
 Tracing¶